Coherence for Frobenius pseudomonoids and the geometry of linear proofs

 In Section~\ref{sec:3dproofs} we apply these coherence results to \textit{multiplicative linear logic}, a formal calculus for reasoning about resources~\cite{sep-ll, girard} which is similar to traditional logic, except that resources cannot be duplicated or neglected in the way that propositions can.
 A central problem is determining when two proofs should be considered equivalent.
-In this paper, we describe a scheme for interpreting proofs as \textit{geometrical surfaces} embedded in 3d space.
-We define two surfaces as \textit{equivalent} just when one can be deformed into the other, in sense we make precise.
+We describe a scheme for interpreting proofs as \textit{geometrical surfaces} embedded in 3\-dimensional space, and define two surfaces as \textit{equivalent} just when one can be deformed into the other, in sense we make precise.
 Our main theorem then reads as follows.

 \begin{customthm}{\ref{thm:maintheorem}}\em Two sequent proofs in multiplicative linear logic have equal interpretations in the free $*$-autonomous category just when their surfaces are equivalent. \end{customthm}